 A look at Merck’s valuation

-The fundamental factors affecting stock prices and valuation include the performance of growth platforms and the exclusivity of blockbuster drugs.
-Foreign exchange rates also play an important role in the profitability of the company and consequently affect the stock price and valuation.
+The fundamental factors affecting stock prices and valuation include the performance of growth platforms as well as the exclusivity of blockbuster drugs.
+Foreign exchange rates also play an important role in the profitability of the company and consequently affect stock prices and valuation.
 This series covers the segment-wise performance of products and the major drivers of this performance.

-From an investor’s point of view, the two best valuation multiples used for valuing companies like Merck & Co. are forward PE and EV-to-EBITDA (enterprise value to earnings before interest, taxes, depreciation, and amortization) multiples, considering the relatively stable and visible nature of their earnings.
+From an investor’s point of view, the two best valuation multiples for valuing companies such as Merck are forward PE and EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization), considering the relatively stable and visible nature of their earnings.

-PE multiples represent what one share can buy for an equity investor.
-Based on the last five years’ multiple range, Merck & Co.’s current valuation is neither high nor low, and its PE multiple has ranged from 7.8x–18x.
+The PE multiple represents what one share can buy for an equity investor.
+Based on the last five years’ multiples, Merck’s current valuation is neither high nor low, and its PE multiple has been 7.8x–18x.
 Merck’s valuation multiple has also followed the industry’s overall trend over the last five years.
-Whether or not the healthcare sector’s forward PE multiple rises or falls, Merck will definitely be affected.
+Whether the healthcare sector’s forward PE multiple rises or falls, Merck will definitely be affected.

-Analysts estimate that Merck & Co. stock has the potential to return ~19.1% over the next 12 months.
-Analyst recommendations show a 12-month targeted price of $60.25 per share compared to $50.60 per share as of February 17, 2016.
+Merck’s stock price has fallen nearly 5.8% over the last 12 months.
+Analysts’ estimates for the stock have a potential return of 12.2% over the next 12 months.
+Analysts’ recommendations show a 12-month target price of $61.34 per share compared to $54.68 per share on May 10, 2016.

-About 44% of analysts recommend a “buy” and ~56% recommend a “hold,” according to Bloomberg’s consensus.
-Changes in analyst estimates and recommendations are based on changing trends in the stock price.
-For more details about Merck, you can read Merck & Co.: An American Pharmaceuticals Giant.
+About 46% of analysts are recommending a “buy,” while ~54% are recommending a “hold,” according to a Bloomberg consensus.
+Changes in analysts’ estimates and recommendations are typically based on changing trends in the stock price.